nadoo/glider/config/README.md

 # global remote dns server (you can specify different dns server in rule file)
 dnsserver=8.8.8.8:53

-# Create and manage ipset on linux based on destinations in rule files
-#   - add ip/cidrs in rule files on startup
-#   - add resolved ips for domains in rule files by dns forwarder server
-# Usually used in transparent proxy mode on linux
-ipset=glider

 # RULE FILES
 rules-dir=rules.d
 #rulefile=office.rule